intellectif-llc/polyglotas/readme-requirement.md

 hosted_invoice_url TEXT NULL, -- Link for user to view invoice on Stripe billing_reason TEXT NULL, -- e.g., 'subscription_create', 'subscription_cycle', 'manual'
 metadata JSONB NULL,
-stripe_created_at TIMESTAMPTZ NULL, -- Timestamp from Stripe for when the invoice was created created_at TIMESTAMPTZ DEFAULT NOW(), updated_at TIMESTAMPTZ DEFAULT NOW()
+issued_at TIMESTAMPTZ NULL, -- Timestamp from Stripe for when the invoice was created created_at TIMESTAMPTZ DEFAULT NOW(), updated_at TIMESTAMPTZ DEFAULT NOW()
 );